 This was randomized controlled trial, performed in the Department of Dermatology, Lahore General Hospital, Lahore. from 16-12-2023 to 15-06-2024.
-Sample size was calculated using OpenEpi software, with efficacy of dapsone 5% as 67.5% 11; and efficacy of adapalene 0.1% as 13.3% 12, n=30.
+Sample size was calculated using OpenEpi software, with efficacy of dapsone 5% as $67.5\%^{11}$; and efficacy of adapalene 0.1% as $13.3\%^{12}$, n=30.
 We selected 60 patients, 30 for each group, using nonprobability consecutive sampling technique.

-Male as well as female patients of 12-30 years of age, and diagnosed with mild to moderate acne vulgaris were selected for the study.
-Severity of the acne was labelled as per global GAGS score as follows; (i) mild=1-18, (ii) moderate=19-30, (iii) severe=31-38 and (iv) very severe ≥39.
-Patients with known hypersensitivity to topical Dapsone and Adapalene, Severe Acne requiring systemic therapy, Pregnant or lactating and those on any women medications for the last two months were excluded from the study.
+Male as well as female patients of 12-30 years of age, and diagnosed with mild to moderate acne vulgar is were selected for the study.
+Severity of the acne was labeled as per global GAGS score as follows; (i) mild=1-18, (ii) moderate=19-30, (iii) severe=31-38 and (iv) very severe \geq 39.
+Patients with known hypersensitivity to topical Dapsone and Adapalene, Severe Acne requiring systemic therapy, Pregnant or lactating women and those on any topical medications for the last two months were excluded from the study.

-The study was conducted after approval of my synopsis from CPSP and.
-A total number of 60 patients fulfilling the inclusion criteria of study protocol were selected.
+The study was conducted after approval of my synopsis from CPSP.
+A total of 60 patients fulfilling the inclusion criteria of the study protocol were selected.
 Acne vulgaris was diagnosed by the consultant dermatologist after clinical examination.
 After explaining the objectives of the study, informed consent was taken from each patient before being enrolled in the study.
 The confidentiality of the information was ensured.
-Site of the lesions documented.
-Local and global GAGS score was calculated.
-In order to remove randomization bias. patients separated into two equal groups using Random Allocation Software 2.0, each for Dapsone 5% and Adapalene 0.1%.
+The site of the lesions was documented.
+Local and global GAGS scores were calculated.
+In order to remove randomization bias, patients were separated into two equal groups using Random Allocation Software 2.0, each for Dapsone 5% and Adapalene 0.1%.
 Patients were directed to apply their respective prescribed treatment gel twice daily.
-Patients were called for weekly follow up.
-At fourth visit GAGS score and efficacy of the treatment were documented.
-More than 50% decrease in GAGS score at 4th visit as compared to baseline GAGS score was labelled as efficacious.
-Data was collected on a specified Performa at each follow-up visit.
+Patients were called for weekly follow-up.
+At the fourth visit, the GAGS score and efficacy of the treatment were documented.
+More than 50% decrease in GAGS score at the 4th visit, as compared to the baseline GAGS score, was labelled as efficacious.
+Data was collected on a specified form at each follow-up visit.

 All the data was entered in SPSS version 27 and analyzed.
 Continuous data such as age, number of lesions, GAGS local score for areas, initial global GAGS score, and global GAGS score at 4th visits was presented as mean and standard deviation.
 Nominal data like gender, location of lesions, severity and efficacy was presented as frequency and percentage.
 Confounding variables were controlled by stratification of data with regard to age, gender, number of lesions, and severity of acne.
-Post stratification ttest and chi square test were used for comparison of the data between the groups, taking $p \le 0.05$ as significant.
+Post stratification t-test and chi square test were used for comparison of the data between the groups, taking $p \le 0.05$ as significant.